lm3nitro/Projects/Routing and Switching/Netgear/Windows Sniffing Interface.md

 Npcap is an architecture for **packet capture and network analysis for Windows operating systems**, consisting of a software library and a network driver.

-### Enable promiscuous mode in Wireshark:
+Enabling promiscuous mode in Wireshark:

 ![Pasted image 20240416121653](https://github.com/lm3nitro/Projects/assets/55665256/08f23dca-6854-41a2-b0ff-50bdc71c08d3)

-To test, I capturing some traffic going to chess.com:
+To test, I captured some traffic going to chess.com:

 ```
 frame contains "chess.com"